-There are so many different purposes to utilise a subdomain.
+There are so many different purposes to utilize a subdomain.
 Though, here are the most popular situations where using a subdomain sounds good.

-You might find a subdomain beneficial when your website requires separate sections like support, documentation, or a tutorial.
+You might find a subdomain beneficial when your website requires separate sections like support, documentation, or tutorials.

 Are you attempting to create and structure much different content?
-Then you need to think about how you can organise this content.
+Then it would be best if you thought about how you can organize this content.
 If you arrange it well, your visitors find it easy to access and understand.

 For example, you can see a separate support section at Twitter that is using a subdomain https://help.twitter.com.

 Another type is to have a knowledge base, a separate tutorials section, or any other phase of your site.
-This type demands extensive content management facility outside of a regular blog’s scope.
+This type demands extensive content management facilities outside of a regular blog’s scope.

 Some site owners may want to separate their business blog from the rest of their website.
-Usually, people choose this method when the main website is not equipped with the right tools to efficiently run a blog.
+Usually, people choose this method when the main website is not equipped with the right tools to run a blog efficiently.

 For example, perhaps your main website is developed around trying to urge people to download your app.
 But for content marketing purposes, you wish to create a business blog.
 Here, the only issue is that you don’t want to redesign your website with a different framework.